rixiobarrios/techtonic-apprenticeship-initial-pre-work/README.md

 2. Introduction to Basic CSS [x]44/44
 3. Introduction to the CSS Flexbox Challenges [x]17/17
 4. Introduction to the CSS Grid Challenges [ ]0/22
-5. Introduction to Javascript [x]110/110
+5. Introduction to Javascript [x]111/111
 6. Introduction to the ES6 Challenges [ ]0/31

 I will start making notes on the lessons I have not worked on yet.

 ### Introduction to the CSS Grid Challenges

-Notes: Finished module without incident.
+Notes: Finished module without incident [x]22/22

 ### Introduction to the ES6 Challenges